gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 her fingers along the wall until she found cracks she could jam pins into.

 And then, the knife.
-She couldn't bring himself to cut the hard scab that had formed over the previous cut, so she laid the blade beside it and pulled.
+She couldn't bring herself to cut the hard scab that had formed over the previous cut, so she laid the blade beside it and pulled.